nuuuwan/news_lk3_data/README.md

 *2024-10-18 20:00:00* · [`economynextcom`](https://economynext.com/sri-lanka-coconut-auction-prices-rise-7-79-pct-183124/) · `en`

 ECONOMYNEXT- Sri Lanka’s average coconut prices were up from 93,865.10 to 101,177.51 for 1,000 nuts at an auction on October 10, data from the Coconut Development Authority shows.

-This is a 7.79 percent increase.
-Coconut prices have been rising since dropping in May.

 The highest price was 115,000 for 1,000 nuts while the lowest was 85,900.